TheoZerbibi/PhoenixDashboard/README.md

 PhoenixDashboard Extension for 42 Intra (Work In Progress)

 # Installation Guide

-There is no installation guide at the moment because the extension is not finished
+For Firefox, please see the [Releases](https://github.com/TheoZerbibi/PhoenixDashboard/releases) page, and install directly with `xpi` file.

+For Chrome, the extension will be soon available.